-Definition The tax payer and everyone claimed by the taxpayer as a dependent.
-A person under the age of 19.
-A natural or adoptive parent or stepparent.
-Deductions from income that are taken before taxes are deducted from the income.
+Term Definition Tax Filing Group The tax payer and everyone claimed by the taxpayer as a dependent.
+Child A person under the age of 19.
+Parent A natural or adoptive parent or stepparent.
+Pre-tax deductions Deductions from income that are taken before taxes are deducted from the income.
 Common pre-tax deductions include deductions for health insurance premiums, contributions to 401(k) retirement plans, and life insurance premiums.
-A person claimed as a dependent on someone else's tax return.
+Tax Dependent A person claimed as a dependent on someone else's tax return.
 This includes a person who chooses to or must file a tax return of their own.
-A person who:Expects to file a tax return for the current year, and Will not be claimed as a tax dependent by someone else.
+Taxpayer A person who: Expects to file a tax return for the current year, and Will not be claimed as a tax dependence by someone else.
 NOTE Spouses who file a joint return and are not claimed as tax dependents by someone else are both considered tax payers.